VinothiniSaravankumar/PlatformEngineerJourney/README.md

 ## Introduction

 Hello!
-My name is [Your Name], and I am a software testing professional with basic knowledge of Python and SQL.
+My name is Vinothini, and I am a software testing professional with basic knowledge of Python and SQL.
 This repository will document my journey as I transition into a platform engineering role.
 I will be updating this space with my progress, projects, and any valuable resources I come across.

 ## Current Skills